Chilledheart/yass/BUILDING.md

 ninja yass
 ```

-Notes: please make sure you have GCC (6.1 or above) and CMake (3.8 or above).
-You might want to enable CodeReady (for RHEL), PowerTools (for CentOS) and EPEL repo for your distribution:
-- CodeReady (for RHEL): `subscription-manager repos --enable codeready-builder-for-rhel-8-x86_64-rpms`
-- PowerTools (for CentOS): `yum install -y dnf-plugins-core && dnf config-manager --set-enabled PowerTools`
-- EPEL: `yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm`

-## General/Packaging
+## Windows/Packaging

-There are scripts to Windows and macOS/MacOS X packages.
+There are scripts to Windows packages.

-Make sure you have [Python 3][py3] installed on your system.
+Make sure you have [Python 3][python] installed on your system.

-On Windows:
+Run in Developer Command Line from Visual Studio:
 ```
 python ./scripts/build.py
 ```

-On Mac
+## macOS/Packaging

+There are scripts to macOS/MacOS X packages.

+Make sure you have [Python 3][python] installed on your system.

+Run in Terminal:
 ```
 ./scripts/build.py
 ```